razee-io/Razee/README.md

    For more info on labeling resources and namespaces, see [docs here](https://github.com/razee-io/Watch-keeper/#collecting-resources)

-3. Verify that your Kubernetes resource is displayed in Razeedash.
+3. Verify that your Kubernetes resource is displayed in RazeeDash.
-   1. Open Razeedash. **Tip**: To find the public IP address that is assigned to your RazeeDash service, run `kubectl get service razeedash-lb -n razee`.
+   1. Open RazeeDash. **Tip**: To find the public IP address that is assigned to your RazeeDash service, run `kubectl get service razeedash-lb -n razee`.

       ```bash